 The Line Creek mine is located approximately 25 kilometres north of Sparwood in southeastern British Columbia.
 Line Creek supplies steelmaking and thermal coal to a variety of international and domestic customers.
-The Line Creek property consists of 8,183 hectares of coal lands of which approximately 2,267 hectares are currently being mined or are scheduled for mining.
+The Line Creek property consists of approximately 8,200 hectares of coal lands.

-The current annual production capacities of the mine and preparation plant are approximately 3.2 and 3.5 million tonnes of clean coal, respectively.
-At 2011 production rates Line Creek has an estimated remaining reserve life of approximately 23 years.
+The current annual production capacities of the mine and preparation plant are approximately 3.5 and 3.5 million tonnes of clean coal, respectively.
+At current planned production rates Line Creek has an estimated remaining reserve life of approximately 20 years.